BouyertheDestroyer/BIRD_models/README.md

 # BIRDmod

-Run custom mods in BIRD private servers.
+Import Models and Scripts from Roblox Studio to BIRD private servers.

 Run a mod by chatting "!run `assetId`".
 For example, chat "!run 15304569888" to spawn zombies.